lagbolt/library/LVCCLD-signage.md

 <img src="images\Spring Valley Branch aerial view.png" alt="Google Maps satellite view of Spring Valley Public Library in Las Vegas, NV" height="300" />

-You can see the bus stop icon at the bottom of the image.
+You can see the blue and white bus stop icon at the bottom of the image.
 There's no crosswalk from the bus stop to the front door of the library.
 That might be a problem if you're using a wheelchair or walker, or you're carrying groceries and a child.

 ### Identifying the library building

 Library buildings shouldn't be coy!

-What is this:
+What is this building:

 <img src="images\Rainbox Branch building from the front.jpg" alt="photo outside the entrance to the Rainbox Library building in Las Vegas, NV" height="300" />